 Although more research is needed to see what nutritional ketosis and following the ketogenic diet can offer the immune system, initial studies show that there is reason for hope.

-The keto diet may have been developed to help epileptic children control their seizures, but its benefits are proving to reach far beyond that population.
+The keto diet may have been developed to help children with epilepsy control seizures, but its benefits are proving to reach far beyond that population.
 Its ability to reduce inflammation is just one of the many additional benefits adopters of the keto plan are seeing.
 By eliminating inflammatory foods, promoting healthy weight levels, and producing specialized ketones that inhibit the inflammatory response, the keto diet is a strong tool against dangerous inflammation.
 For those suffering from chronic inflammation, a recommendation to follow the keto diet may very well soon be standard practice amongst doctors.

-As the keto diet continues to surge in popularity, one of the most common questions asked is “how exactly do I track my progress?”.
+As the keto diet continues to surge in popularity, one of the most common questions asked is “how exactly do I track my progress?”
 Since the ketogenic approach dips into your fat stores to help you quickly shave off the pounds, it’s crucial to continually keep track of just what progress you’ve made.
 If you’re new to the keto diet, this step is especially critical, as you want to be sure you’re following the approach properly.
 Just like you can track your steps on an Apple Watch, we developed the first clinically-backed ketone breath monitor – so you can see just how many ketones you’re producing, at any point throughout the day.

 Castro, A., Gomez-Arbelaez, D., Crujeiras, A., Granero, R., Aguera, Z., Jimenez-Murcia, S., Sajoux, I., Lopez-Jaramillo, P., Fernandez-Aranda, F. and Casanueva, F., 2018.
 Effect of A Very Low-Calorie Ketogenic Diet on Food and Alcohol Cravings, Physical and Sexual Activity, Sleep Disturbances, and Quality of Life in Obese Patients.
 Nutrients, 10(10), p.1348.